samrod777/Recipe-List-Platform/README.md

-## Random Meal and Cocktail Generator
+## Welcome to Meal and Cocktail Picker

 ### Overview:
 Use the meal picker and cocktail picker to generate